microsoft/coe-starter-kit/PowerPlatformDevOpsALM/SETUPGUIDE.md

    ![image-20210429113205147](.attachments/SETUPGUIDE/image-20210429113205147.png)

 1. Navigate to the **Repo where you want to source control your solution**.

-4. Create a new Branch based on **your default branch** in the Repo with the name of your solution (e.g. **MyNewSolution**)

-   > [NOTE!]
-This branch will be your v-next branch for your Solution in the repo.
-All development work should be branched from this branch to a developers personal working branch and then merged into the v-next branch in order to push to Validation and Testing.
-Later when a release is ready the v-next branch can be merged into the main or default branch.

 5. Select **New** from the top menu and then **File**